cory-sulpizi/k_means_classifier/README.md

 <img src="images/example_1.png?raw=true"/>

 As you can see the overall accuracy was slightly impacted, but the accuracy of label 1 was significantly improved.
+The decision region for class 0 became much smaller, and the decision region for class 1 became much larger.

 ### Example 2: 3 dimensional space, 5 classes
 This example uses randomly generated data in a 3-dimensional space.
 A series of ellipsoids was generated, then a series of data points in a grid (each position between 0 and 1) was classified by whether or not they were in each ellipsoid, then the position of each point was randomly translated by ~N(0,0.03) in each dimension. k = [50, 20, 10, 20, 30] was selected based on visual inspection.